-The following course lists apply to requirements effective fall 2005.
-Students who began continuous enrollment before fall 2005 should contact an academic advisor to confirm whether their course choices apply to requirements.
+The following course lists apply to requirements effective fall 2006.
+Students who began continuous enrollment before fall 2006 should contact an academic advisor to confirm whether their course choices apply to requirements.
 Students must take one course from each of the three areas shown below.
-No course may be used to fulfill more than one of the cross-curricular perspective requirements, even though it may appear on more than one list.
+No course may be used to fulfill more than one of the cross-curricular perspective requirements.